-Many people living in rented accommodation, from college dorms to condos and apartments, find themselves in the same situation – you want to hang a guitar on the wall, but the lease will not allow you to just drill or screw the hanger into the wall.
+Many people living in rented accommodation, from college dorms to condos and apartments, find themselves in the same situation.
+You want to hang a guitar on the wall, but the lease doesn’t allow you to drill or screw a hanger into the wall.

-Sure you can put a guitar on a stand, but when floor space is at a premium, hanging a guitar is the most sensible option. it also helps if you have small kids or a large dog running around, which puts your guitar at constant risk of getting knocked over, or worse still landed on.
+Sure you can put a guitar on a stand, but when floorspace is at a premium, hanging a guitar is the most sensible option.
+If you have small kids or a large dog running around, stands also leaves your guitar at constant risk of getting knocked over or worse, landed on.

-Thankfully, there’s actually a cheap and easy solution to your issue – and it’s not just functional, it looks good too.
+Thankfully, there’s actually a cheap and easy solution to your issue, which is functional and looks good, too.

 Most rental contracts state that a tenant cannot do any more than normal wear and tear.
-That means that drilling into the wall to hang a guitar is a no-no, to the point that many rental contracts expressly forbid any kind of drilling.
+That means drilling into the wall to hang a guitar is a no-no, to the point that many rental contracts expressly forbid any kind of drilling.

 People will also say that any hole can just be spackled and painted, but that’s a lot of hassle and will cost you time and money in tools and supplies.
-Plus it’s one more thing to do on moving out day.
+Plus it’s one more thing to do on moving day.

-There’s also the added issue that some houses are just badly made, and while you might be able to find a stud, it might be a risk hanging something as heavy as some guitars.
-While some Ibanez and similar guitars are actually quite light, a good Les Paul can easily run north of 10lbs – would you want to risk hanging 10lbs on a command strip on the wall of your dorm?
+There’s also the added issue where some houses are just badly made.
+While you might be able to find a stud, it might be a risk hanging something as heavy as some guitars.
+While Ibanez and similar guitars are actually quite light, a good Les Paul can easily run north of 10 pounds.
+Would you want to risk hanging 10 pounds on a command strip on the wall of your dorm?

 There are also adhesive options for hanging guitars, but you’re really just hanging your guitar on paint at that point.
 Is it worth it?